moppedijk/jsd_03_components/README.md

 ### Pattern primer

 This tool is realy simple but not really usefull for this project in combination with Meteorjs.
 This is a good tool if you want to create a preview of components for a client but it does not fit with the Meteor development flow.
 Meteorjs devides all the html and css into small components in combination with other styles.
 Pattern primer only works with one css file and that's not I want.

-I tested the Nodejs and Grunt versions and they did not work on my computer.
+Some extra note: I tested the Nodejs and Grunt versions and they did not work on my computer; correct me if i am wrong.

+### Fabricator

+I really like this tool because it has everything you need to build a component library.
+It's also possible to test the components whitin pages and deploy a package for further use.

 ## Installation